Pipeline Caching

 Code Caching

-When a pipeline executes, it automatically pulls code files to the runner node and also caches the code on the node for use by subsequent pipelines.
+When a pipeline executes, it automatically pulls code to the runner node and caches it for reuse by subsequent pipelines.

 File Caching